Chris Evans (actor): 2018–present: Avengers films and beyond

 In 2018, he starred in the sequel Avengers: Infinity War, and in spring 2019, the fourth sequel Avengers: Endgame.
-Both of these were directed by Anthony and Joe Russo; they had intended to film them simultaneously but scrapped the idea due to complexities.
+Both of these were directed by Anthony and Joe Russo.
 Evans admitted that he and Scarlett Johansson did not see the full script to Avengers: Infinity War before filming, saying, "We had to fight to get an actual paper script.
 There were giving us either pages or bits on an iPad.
 It's been tricky."
 While USA Today opined that Evans and co-star Chris Hemsworth were a "blast to watch" in Avengers: Infinity War, the reviewer from Time magazine criticized the film for its lack of pacing and substance.
 When Avengers: Endgame completed filming in October 2018, Evans explained that it was emotional: "For the last month of filming I was letting myself go to work every day and be a little overwhelmed and a little nostalgic and grateful.
 By the last day, I was bawling.
 I cry pretty easy, but I was definitely bawling."
-The fourth sequel grossed $2.7 billion worldwide, and the filmmakers were praised by The Telegraphs Robbie Collin for creating one of the most entertaining films in the Marvel Cinematic Universe.